reillypascal/personalsite-ssg/pages/posts/2025/06/indieweb-carnival-take-two.md

 While I'm happy with *If this reaches you*, I've struggled for a while to write something else that satisfies me in the same way, and I've particularly struggled with creating the right rhythmic “backbone.”
 As further examples of what I like, Autechre's [*Tapr*](https://autechre.bandcamp.com/track/tapr) and [*qplay*](https://autechre.bandcamp.com/track/qplay) (among others) have drum machines, but there is enough irregularity in the rhythm that I can relax and let go of pulse, while still enjoying the energy and character of the beat.
 Despite how much I like Autechre, I have different goals that make things more complicated.

 I'm writing something in between the experimentalism that comes out of dance or “popular” music and the experimentalism that comes out of “classical music” circles. [^2] As I've heard composer peers flippantly joke, in some ways the distinction comes down to “does it have a (drum) beat?”
-Since drum sets/drum machines are both very bold musical elements, and require careful recording and sound design to sound right, my desire to work *between* these genres leads to very exacting requirements for how the rhythmic backbone should sound.
+Drum sets/drum machines are very bold musical elements and require careful recording and sound design to sound right, and between that and my desire to work *between* “popular”/“classical” experimentalism, I have very exacting requirements for how the rhythmic backbone should sound.
 At the same time, because I want to make something that sounds “fresh” to my ears I don't even fully know what I'd like to hear. [^3]

 ## Take Two